Ste. Genevieve Academy: 1814 Closing of Academy

-The death of Father James Maxwell in 1814 had resulted in the closing of the Ste.
+The death of Maxwell in 1814 had resulted in the closing of the Ste.
 Genevieve Academy.
-The Academy had lost its charter when the building became the personal property of William Shannon.
-Father Henry Pratte, a young priest who was born in Ste.
-Genevieve, and educated at the College of Montreal, was selected to replace Father Maxwell as pastor of Ste.
+The academy had lost its charter when the building became the personal property of Shannon.
+Henry Pratte, a young priest who was born in Ste.
+Genevieve and educated at the College of Montreal, was selected to replace Maxwell as pastor of Ste.
 Genevieve.
-The Reverend Henry Pratte was the son of John-Baptiste Sylvester Pratte by his second wife Teresa.
-He was, therefore, the half brother of Joseph Pratte, Trustee of the Ste.
-Genevieve Academy.
-It is likely that Father James Maxwell was well acquainted with this young man from his parish, and very instrumental in his placement at the seminary in Montreal.
-We should not be surprised, therefore, that on e of the first concerns of this young pastor was to restore to full operation Father Maxwell's education project of the Academy.
+Pratte was the son of John-Baptiste Sylvester Pratte by his second wife Teresa and the half brother of Joseph Pratte, trustee of the academy.
+One of the first concerns of Pratte was to restore the academy to full operation.

-Father Pratt asked Bishop DuBourg for a Christian Brother to teach in the school he intended to reopen at the Academy.
-In a letter to Father Rosati, Bishop DuBourg's co-adjustor, dated December 23, 1818, Father Pratte writes: '"I have asked of the Bishop for a Brother to open school in Ste.
+Pratt asked DuBourg for a Christian Brother to teach in the school he intended to reopen at the academy.
+In a letter to Father Rosati, DuBourg's coadjutor, dated December 23, 1818, Pratte wrote: '"I have asked of the Bishop for a Brother to open school in Ste.
 Genevieve.
 He replied to me that I can have one, and he requests me to write you that paragraph from his letter.
 It is as follows: 'I have written recently to the Brothers that, if you ask for one, to send Brother Antonin who is best educated in English.
 Act accordingly and write to this effect to Mr. Rosati, giving him this paragraph from my letter.
 But, remember, you must take charge of everything, for I do not wish to be mixed up with the parents.'"

 1818 Reopening of the Academy

 June 13, 1818 a group of subscribers met at Colonel Valle's home on the northwest corner of Main and Market Streets.
-The meeting was chaired by William Shannon who now owned the Academy building and it surrounding land.
-The purpose of the meeting was to establish a Seminary at the town of Ste.
+The meeting was chaired by Shannon who now owned the academy building and its surrounding land.
+The purpose of the meeting was to establish a seminary at the town of Ste.
 Genevieve.
-It was determined that the subscribers had collected sufficient money 'to purchase the right of Mr. Shannon to the stone house called the Ste.
-Genevieve Academy.'
+It was determined that the subscribers had collected sufficient money "to purchase the right of Mr. Shannon to the stone house called the Ste.
+Genevieve Academy".

-Five days later, on June 18, 1818, William Shannon sold the Academy and its four acres back to the Trustees of the Ste.
+Five days later, on June 18, 1818, Shannon sold the Academy and its four acres back to the trustees of the Ste.
 Genevieve Academy for $600.
 A committee was established to prepare and engage workmen for repairing and finishing the stone house.

 Brother Antonin arrived in Ste.
 Genevieve in late December 1818.
-Bishop DuBourg states in a letter to Father Rosati dated January 4, 1819 that 'I am delighted that Brother Antonin is at Ste.
+DuBourg stated in a letter to Rosati dated January 4, 1819 that "I am delighted that Brother Antonin is at Ste.
 Genevieve.
-I have received one of his letters and am sending the various things for which he asked.'
+I have received one of his letters and am sending the various things for which he asked."